Categories

 Sunday

-Before you head home, stop by the nearby town of Edwards, CO to experience another side of the local dining scene.
+To experience another side of the local dining scene, stop by the nearby town of Edwards, CO.
 A 13-minute drive west of Beaver Creek lands you in the heart of town, where shopping centers fan out from a central roundabout.
 Hovey and Harrison, a cheery café and bakery with an alt-country soundtrack, offers a pleasant spot to sip your morning coffee, especially out on the shaded outdoor patio.
 For food, the Asparagus Tartine is a toad-in-the-hole beauty, featuring well-toasted bread topped with fresh veggies, watercress, Parmesan, and a drizzle of olive oil.

 Stroll an alpine garden followed by lunch